Shreyaan/ScamGaurdian/README.md

 ---

 For more information and to download the ScamGuardian extension, please visit the [ScamGuardian GitHub repository](https://github.com/Shreyaan/ScamGaurdian).
+The database utilized by ScamGuardian contains approximately 8,112,000 domains in the blacklist and around 675,950 domains in the safelist. although modified alot the inital data is from https://github.com/T145/black-mirror